 Cassie joined Orthopedic Institute in 2013.
 She earned her Bachelor of Science degree in Biology from the University of Sioux Falls and a Master of Science Physician Assistant degree from the University of South Dakota.

-Cassie loved working in the ER in undergraduate school and was intrigued by working in the Walk-in Clinic at Orthopedic Institute when she launched her career as a PA.
-She works with Dr. Wingate, specializing in comprehensive spine care and surgery, degenerative conditions of the spine, spine deformity/scoliosis, cervical disc replacement, and conservative spine care.
+Cassie loved working in the ER in undergraduate school.
+She launched her career as a Physician Assistant by working at the OI Now Walk-in Clinic.
+Cassie currently works with Dr. Wingate, specializing in comprehensive spine care and surgery, degenerative conditions of the spine, spine deformity/scoliosis, cervical disc replacement, and conservative spine care.
 Cassie enjoys the team atmosphere at OI and interacting with her patients.

-When she has time outside of work, Cassie enjoys spending time with her husband and baby daughter, watching movies, being outdoors, running, and biking.
+Outside of work, Cassie enjoys spending time with her husband and daughter, watching movies, being outdoors, running, and biking.

 Melissa Thoene, MS, PA‑C

 Melissa joined Orthopedic Institute in 2014.
 She earned her Bachelor of Science degree in Radiologic Technology from Mount Marty College and a Master of Science degree in Physician Assistant Studies from the University of South Dakota.

 Melissa previously was an X-ray technician and chose to advance her career to become a PA.
 During her studies, she completed clinical rotations at the OI clinic in Yankton and decided she wanted to work in orthopedics.
 She decided to join the team at OI Now, the Yankton walk-in clinic, and provides a variety of patient care.
 Melissa loves patient interaction and finds it very rewarding to help find solutions to orthopedic issues and improve everyday lives of patients.